 Along the way, consider the right time to share your research with leadership up and down the line at your organization.
 What have you learned?
 What next steps are you considering?

 Ask for leadership’s input to your conclusions, strategies, and plans.
 Clarify what involvement they would like to have in next steps.
-Don’t hesitate to ask potential partners for their input as well: They have successfully partnered with many employers in your situation, and may already have a stack of helpful and encouraging metrics designed to inform and engage upper management.
+Don’t hesitate to ask potential partners for their input as well: They have successfully partnered with many folks in your situation, and may already have a stack of helpful and encouraging metrics designed to inform and engage upper management.

 Select a Partner

-Here are few factors to consider as you make a decision to engage with a new business services partner.
+Here are a few factors to consider as you make a decision to engage with a new business services partner.

 Examine Organizational Approach